 At the time the LMF decides that the input data for a UE are not needed, e.g. the user consent for data collection for model training is revoked, the LMF stops to collect the input data from the UE to train the AI/ML based positioning model.

+5.18.X Data collection at MTLF to train the AI/ML based positioning model

+The MTLF may request the LMF to collect and provide input data to train models AI/ML based positioning.

+Figure 5.18.X-1: Data collection by MTLF to train the AI/ML based positioning model

-The MTLF decides to train a model for location deremination by an LMF, selects an LMF based on its capability to support the NlmfTrainingData service and the are of interest, and sends a Nlmf_TrainingData_Subscribe request to the LMF(Training Data type(UE or RAN measurements), area of interest, [number of training data samples], [time window for training data collection], notification target address)
+1. The MTLF decides to train a model for location deremination by an LMF, selects an LMF based on its capability to support the NlmfTrainingData service and the are of interest, and sends a Nlmf_TrainingData_Subscribe request to the LMF(Training Data type(UE or RAN measurements), area of interest, [number of training data samples], [time window for training data collection], notification target address)

 2. The LMF selects UEs in the area of interest and collects training data samples as described in Figure 5.18.1-1